Install an Engine - Administrator Guide - Cortex XSIAM - Cortex - Security Operations

 mkdir /usr/local/demisto

-2. Unzip the engine files to the folder created in step 2.
+2. Unzip the engine files to the folder created in the previous step.

 unzip ./d1.zip -d /usr/local/demisto